Siptu issues strike notice for 10,000 health service workers

 Hospital staff are in dispute with the HSE over a claimed failure to implement pay increases arising from a job evaluation scheme.
 Photograph: Colin Keegan/Collins Dublin.

-Up to 10,000 health workers who are members of Siptu are set to go on strike later this month after the union served a strike notice on behalf of its members.

-The action, which is scheduled for Thursday, June 20th, will involve Siptu members who provide portering, household and catering services and those employed as healthcare assistants, maternity care assistants, laboratory aides, chefs and surgical instrument technicians.
+The action will involve Siptu members who provide portering, household and catering services and those employed as healthcare assistants, maternity care assistants, laboratory aides, chefs and surgical instrument technicians.

+However, Union leaders expressed skepticisim about the oversight group’s capaity to solve the issue.
+It is viewed, health division organiser Paul Bell said, as “code for a delay in addressing the substantial issue”.
+He said Siptu believes the government is “misusing” the body.
+He said that the interactions he has had with DPer have been the worst he has experienced, even at the height of the economic crisis.

+Siptu has said that it remains open to reasonable dialogue in a bid to avert strike action this month.

-Siptu deputy general secretary for the public sector John King called on Minister for Health Simon Harris and Minister for Finance Paschal Donohoe to step in and resolve the dispute.
+Deputy general secretary for the public sector John King earlier called on Minister for Health Simon Harris and Minister for Finance Paschal Donohoe to step in and resolve the dispute.

 “Failure to do this will undoubtedly bring pressures on the delivery of health services,” he said.
 “Our members accepted the provisions of all the public service agreements since 2010.
 The Government must now honour its obligations contained within these agreements.
 It is time to deliver for these workers.
 It is unacceptable that workers should be forced to go into an official dispute in order to get what they are owed.”